Brian-Pho/Virtual-Adding-Machine/README.md

 - How to save history in the event of client crash?
   - Store history on server and retrieve it on startup
 - With a new entry, should the server resend the entire history, only send the new entry, or don't send anything?
-  - Going with not sending anything to save on bandwidth.
-Con is that this duplicates the entry on client and server.
+  - Going with resending entire history.
+Con is that can send a lot of duplicate data from server to client.
+Pro is that it's simpler to code.
 Tradeoff is performance for potential inconsistency between client and server.
 - Should the client or server calculate the balance?
   - Let server calculate balance